kev-odin/awesome-career-services/README.md

 Not a student at these institutions?
 No worries, this repository aims to be fully inclusive and financial background will not be a barrier to access these resources.
 We aim to ensure listed resources are FREE and available for all users.

+Check out the live website [here](https://awesome-career-services.kchungdev.com), or view the content in `docs/index.md`

 Explore this treasure trove of career services and be kind to yourself on your journey 🚀🚀🚀

 ## Contributions